 - The ACA (ObamaCare) isn’t just one thing.
 It’s two laws, changes to other healthcare laws, hundreds of provisions, and additional rules and reforms called for by related legislation.

 - The PPACA itself contains ten different titles, each addressing a different aspect of HealthCare reform.
 Most of what you hear about in the media is Title I Quality, affordable health care for all Americans.

-- The most popular talking points are based around very short sections on subsidies, mandates, and the elimination of preexisting conditions.
-Most of the rest of the law is hundreds upon hundreds of uncontested reforms that improve healthcare delivery and curb healthcare spending.
+- The most popular talking points are based on very short sections on subsidies, mandates, and the elimination of preexisting conditions.
+Most of the rest of the law is made up of hundreds upon hundreds of uncontested reforms that improve healthcare delivery and curb healthcare spending.

 - See a full summary of provisions in the PPACA, a summary of the Health Care and Education Reconciliation Act, or read the official compilation of the laws here.

-- Aside from the laws that make up ObamaCare, additional rules and regulations called for by the PPACA and related healthcare laws are released regularly.
-This includes updates from the IRS, CMS, HHS, and other agencies granted power by assorted healthcare related laws.
+- Aside from the laws that make up ObamaCare, additional rules and regulations called for by the PPACA and related healthcare laws are regularly released.
+This included updates from the IRS, CMS, HHS, and other agencies granted the power by assorted healthcare-related laws.
 Important updates can be found in the Federal Register.

 More ObamaCare Facts

 Get more ObamaCare Facts in our ObamaCare Facts by checking out the links above or see our archived ObamaCare facts from past years.